0l1v3rr/github-readme-tech-stack/README.md

 ## 🧠 Tips

 ### 🪢 Align the card in the markdown
 If you're using markdown, you may want to align your cards.
-There's an easy way to do it with the align attribute:
+There's an easy way to do this with the align attribute:
 ```html
 <img align="center" src="https://github-readme-tech-stack.vercel.app/api/cards" alt="My Tech Stack" />
 ```